KEMBL/BDD-tests/README.md

-### It is a CLONE of Protractor-Cucumber-TypeScript project
+### It is a changed CLONE of Protractor-Cucumber-TypeScript project

 This project was made in education purposes